FNaF World: Release and reception

-Upon release, the game received very strong criticism for missing key features and its unstable and generally unfinished state, which Cawthon later apologized for, stating that "[he] got too eager to show the things that were finished, that [he] neglected to pay attention to the things that weren't."
+Upon release, FNaF World received strong criticism for missing key features and its unstable and generally unfinished state, which Cawthon later apologized for, stating that "[he] got too eager to show the things that were finished, that [he] neglected to pay attention to the things that weren't."
 He agreed with the community that he had rushed the release, and that the game's rough state was unacceptable.
 Cawthon stated that he would be working hard to get the game in order, but this eventually led to Cawthon temporarily taking the game off Steam, offering refunds to everyone who bought it.
 It was later announced that, once the game would be patched further, it would be released as freeware, first to Game Jolt, and stay free from that point on.
 The Game Jolt version was released on February 8, 2016, and includes a new overworld and other features absent from the original release.

-On May 13, 2016, a second update to FNaF World was released, featuring new characters and a new map, as well as voice acting.

-On January 12, 2017, FNaF World was released on Android, but was removed the next day.
-On January 31, 2017, Cawthon dispelled any rumors of the highly speculated "Update 3", saying that no further updates will be made to the game.
-He expressed his dissatisfaction of the game, stating that most mistakes in development were made "very early", and that attempting to better the game would "be remaking the game from scratch".
-He later removed the game from Steam.

-In a 2018 interview, Cawthon revealed that after making the first Five Nights at Freddy's games that were horror in nature, he wanted to do something lighthearted with FNaF World.
-It was originally designed to be a mobile game but halfway into development, it became a PC game, which was something Cawthon later regretted.
-In hindsight, he felt the game should have been developed in later years as he felt it disrupted the series' canon and fans' expectations at the time.
-He described FNaF World as the least profitable game he has ever made and as such, it served as the "gemstone" of quality control to the franchise.
-Despite the major setback, Cawthon was grateful for the fanbase it had created.
+A second update was released in May of that year.

+Critical reception

+Upon Steam's release, Angelo M. D'Argenio from The Escapist who reviewed upon release, stated that "Five Nights at Freddy's World is a retro parody JRPG that feels incomplete now, but is steadily getting better as patches come out".

+Following its release on Game Jolt, Iza "9kier" Pogiernicka from the Polish gaming magazine CD-Action, was much more critical.
+In her review she called it "one of the worst gaming experiences, (she) had for a long time", describing some visual effects as "epileptic inducing", the game's battles as too repetitive and too frequent, was extremely bothered by the amount of loading screens, and found it cumbersome that, its annoyingly hidden "secrets" were needed to finish the game.

+Retrospectively, the writers of TheGamer criticised the game's lack of a story outside of minor lore implications, and its overworld, finding it "simplistic and forgettable".